 Hello, welcome to Pat and Tom’s J.C.
 Motors.
 Let’s talk batteries.
 It seems like everything runs on batteries.
 Of course, the batteries we’re most concerned with here at J.C.
 Motors are those in our customer’s vehicles.
-Just like the batteries in our smoke detectors or TV remote, they wear out and need to be replaced.
+Just like the batteries in our smoke detectors or TV remotes, they wear out and need to be replaced.
 When it comes to your vehicle, it all starts with the battery.
 For replacement do you focus on Cold Cranking Amps or Reserve Capacity?

 Cold Cranking Amps (CCA)